Letter from Voltaire to Étienne-François de Choiseul, written from château de Ferney and dated 7 September 1770.

 Detailed Summary:

-In this letter, the writer reports that the King of Prussia is inviting eighteen families of watchmakers from Geneva to relocate, providing them with free accommodation and apprenticeships.
-The writer laments that these families, mostly of French origin, are leaving their homeland, but expresses hope that their new colony will thrive.
-They also express disbelief at rumours about a recent naval battle and provide an account of a visit from serfs under the clergy of St Claude, who are reportedly mistreated.
-The letter concludes with the writer, an ailing hermit, expressing deep gratitude and respect towards the recipient.
+The writer reports that the King of Prussia is inviting eighteen families of watchmakers from Geneva to relocate, offering them free accommodation and apprenticeships.
+The writer laments that these families, mostly of French origin, are leaving their homeland but expresses hope that their new colony will prosper.
+They also express scepticism about rumours of a recent naval battle and describe a visit from serfs under the clergy of St Claude, who are reportedly mistreated.
+The letter concludes with the writer—an ailing hermit—expressing deep gratitude and respect towards the recipient.

 This MS was probably taken to St Petersburg by Wagnière in the summer of 1779 along with the rest of Voltaire’s library.